 Sometimes you want to have direct control of the toolpath over multiple surfaces.
 You generate the toolpath you want and then you project it onto the surfaces to be machined.
 The source for the toolpath geometry can be just about anything, including text.
-SolidSurfacer provides a powerful capability that allows you to project geometry onto surfaces generating final toolpath geometry.
+SolidSurfacer provides a powerful capability that allows you to project geometry onto surfaces to generate final toolpath geometry.

 Native Parasolid Support

-Solid models are available in a wide variety of formats, from industry standards like STEP, to CAD system specific formats, to kernel modeler formats.
-Support for Parasolid files, a kernel modeler format widely used by numerous popular CAD systems, such as Solid Edge and SolidWorks, is provided with GibbsCAM Solids Import.
-Sharing a common modeling kernel ensures that CAD models in Parasolid format can be directly read into GibbsCAM, viewed and manipulated.
+Solid models are available in a wide variety of formats, from industry standards like STEP, to CAD-system-specific formats, to kernel modeler formats.
+GibbsCAM Solids Import supports Parasolid files, a kernel modeler format widely used by numerous popular CAD systems like Siemens Solid Edge® and SOLIDWORKS®.
+Sharing a common modeling kernel ensures that you can read CAD models in Parasolid format directly into GibbsCAM and then view and manipulate them.
 Build your solids-based technology on a solid foundation.

-Extract Geometry from Solids
+Extracting Geometry from Solids

 Sometimes, where you want to machine is not necessarily defined by an existing edge.
-GibbsCAM Solids Import allows you to generate wireframe geometry by cutting the solid with a plane.
-The resulting geometry can then be machined or further manipulated.
+With GibbsCAM Solids Import, you can generate wireframe geometry by cutting the solid with a plane.
+You can then machine or further manipulate the resulting geometry.
 Get solid capability built on solids technology.

 Foundation for Solids-Based Options

-Whether you import solid models from a CAD system, create your own from scratch, or modify an imported solid to create a manufacturable version, GibbsCAM 2.5D Solids provides a full range of solid modeling functionality with advanced functionality like history trees to support you.vAnd GibbsCAM's industry leading ease-of-use makes working with solids straight forward and understandable.
-With GibbsCAM 2.5D Solid's powerful solid modeling tools, you'll be able to take full advantage of solid modeling technology.
+Whether you import solid models from a CAD system, create your own from scratch, or modify an imported solid to create a manufacturable version, GibbsCAM 2.5D Solids provides a full range of solid modeling functionality with advanced functionality like history trees to support you.
+And its industry-leading ease-of-use makes working with solids straightforward and easy-to-understand.
+With its powerful solid modeling tools, you can take full advantage of solid modeling technology.

-Import and Repair Surface Models
+Importing and Repairing Surface Models

-With GibbsCAM 2.5D Solids, you don’t have to start with solid models to take advantage of solids-based machining.
-Surface models, whether imported or created, can be automatically stitched together to create solid models which can then be further modified using GibbsCAM's solid modeling tools or machined directly.
-GibbsCAM 2.5D Solids provides you with the tools you need to transition from surface-based to solids-based CAM.
+With GibbsCAM 2.5D Solids, you do not have to start with solid models to take advantage of solids-based machining.
+Automatically stitch surface models, whether imported or created, together to create solid models that can then be further modified with the GibbsCAM solid modeling tools or machined directly.
+Access the tools you need to transition from surface-based to solids-based CAM.

-Directly Machine 2.5D Solids
+Directly Machining 2.5D Solids